kosl/ihipp-examples/docs/week5.md

 After exploring the GPU architecture and getting to know the principles of GPU programming we can abstract everything into a GPU execution model.
 Let's see how a GPU hardware architecture corresponds to the GPU programming paradigm.
 We will talk in terms of CUDA terminology but the same applies to OpenCL.
 We will present the equivalent OpenCL terminology at the end.

 The GPU execution model uses the concept of a grid of thread blocks, where the multiple blocks in a grid map onto the multiple SMs, and each block contains multiple threads, mapping onto the cores in an SM.
-We can see this concept on the picture below (source: NVIDIA).
+We can see this concept on the picture below (source: nvidia.com).

 ![](images/Execution_Model.png?raw=true)

 The term "device" is a general reference to the GPU, whereas the term "host" is reserved for the CPU.
 A scalar processor is often referred to a GPU "core".

 So, when a GPU kernel is executed each thread block is assigned  to a SM.
 A maximum number of thread blocks can be assigned to a SM, depending on GPU hardware resources.
 The runtime system maintains a list of active blocks and  assigns new blocks to SMs when resources are freed or in other words: once a thread block is assigned to a SM the resources on it are reserved until the execution of all threads in the block is not finished.
 Each thread block execution is independent from another (no synchronization can be done among blocks).
 Threads in each block are divided into warps of consecutive threads (generally 32 on modern GPU architectures) and the scheduler selects warps for execution from the residing blocks in a SM.
 A warp executes one common set of instructions at a time and a GPU "core" (scalar processor) executes one thread in the warp.

 ### CUDA threads hierarchy